Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 They're quite big.

-What about Knuckles the echidna from Sonic the Hedgehog?
+What about Knuckles the Echidna from Sonic the Hedgehog?

-Okay, that's a beast.
+Okay, it's a beast.

 What about Sonic the Hedgehog?